 Table 3 also documents that on average, 8.1 directors attended board meetings, and 4.3 attended board-committees.
-Hence, in most cases less than six directors (are invited and) attend board-committee meetings, which means that these meetings cannot be attended, usually, by at least three directors of each gender.
+Put differently, in most cases less than six directors attend board-committee meetings, and therefore, the latter meetings are usually not attended by at least three directors of each gender.
 For this reason, this section only examines observations from board meetings.